Modeling an Arcade of Loops with the RTV Scaling Laws#

 Next, assemble the arcade.

-strands = [synthesizAR.Loop(f'strand{i}', c) for i, c in enumerate(arcade_coords)]
+strands = [synthesizAR.Strand(f'strand{i}', c) for i, c in enumerate(arcade_coords)]

 arcade = synthesizAR.Skeleton(strands)